goncy/twincy/README.md

 * Alt + Click: Toggle bookmark

 ## Commands
-!question <question> // Automatically highlights the message
+!q <question> // Automatically highlights the message

 ## Development instructions
 * Run `npm start` on the console while being in this directory